toggledbits/Reactor-docs/docs/Support-&-Suggestions.md

 * **DO** start a new topic (or issue) for new problems (don't piggy-back or hi-jack other threads);
 * **DO** post in English, and translate, as much as you can, device names, group names, and comments in your Logic Summary if they contain non-English phrases.
 If you really can't manage English, then please go ahead and post in your native language and ask for help from the community for translation; there are lots of eager helpers out there;
 * **DO** use the email submission mechanism for your Logic Summary if you have privacy concerns about posting its content on the forums (very public and archived);
 * **DO** understand that I am relying on you to be my hands and eyes &mdash; I cannot see what you are seeing, or do what you are doing, or do by myself any of the experiments I might do if I was chasing an issue on my own system.
 I have no knowledge of your system, or its devices, its history, or your approach to building your logic.
 I am relying entirely on you to give me good and complete information, *preferably starting with your opening post*.
 Remote support requires you to put in the effort, not just me, and to follow directions carefully.
-The better you do it, the faster we get through it.
+The better you do it, the faster we get through it;
+* **DO** if you suspect a UI bug, please first [check that you are on a supported browser/configuration](Installation.md#requirements-for-the-reactor-ui), and also retest/try with all browser extensions disabled (some browsers can be started in "safe mode" to do this easily) before making your report.
+If the problem goes away when an extension is disabled, you should report your issue to the extension's support team.

 And here are some things you should avoid; PLEASE: